PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 ### 8.1.
 Importance

-One of the most essential features of **Kritical Hit** is its ability to appeal to a wide range of users—whether they are experienced with software tools, familiar with Pokémon games, or completely new to video games in general.
+One of the most essential features of **Kritical Hit** is the possibility to appeal to a wide range of users—whether they are experienced with software tools, familiar with Pokémon games, or completely new to video games in general.

 Traditional game engines often come with powerful but complex user interfaces designed for maximum flexibility.
 While these interfaces allow developers to create virtually any kind of game, they typically have a steep learning curve.
 Mastering them can be time-consuming, and only a limited number of users manage to do so fully.